postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/splunk.md

 ### Viewing data in a list

-1. Navigate to the Splunk homepage, from the left navigation bar, select **Search & Reporting**.
+1. Open the Splunk homepage, from the left navigation bar, select **Search & Reporting**.

 1. Enter a **metric** to search for and select it from the results to view details regarding it.